Image Alt

 A common sense that never limits creativity, allowing the painter (or artist, creator or person in general) to imagine and do extraordinary things.
 It is a creative mechanism that is activated when an adult keeps his imagination intact when he was a child.

-The combination of a child’s imagination and an adult mind results in hyperbolic power.
-In creative terms, it is an extremely powerful combination.
 Strambotism is not about discovering an unknown method, or inventing anything, but rather describing a creative mechanism that has been widely used by many creators since immemorial times.
 The visual manifesto is the Strambotic trilogy, 3 oil paintings of enormous dimensions which with the metaphors which appear in the Strambotic Legendarium define this new movement.
 Strambotism is observing your surroundings with a child’s imagination and altering the elements with all the capacity and effectiveness of an adult mind.
 Without prejudices, formulas, restrictions, or conventionalisms.
 Everything is possible and the limit is your own imagination.

 Fragment of the Strambotic Manifesto.

-HISTORY
+BRIEF HISTORY

 Aunt Conxita

-Hereu and Fuster
+Hereu & Fuster

-Quim Hereu met Joan Fuster in 2006 in a place called “Alchemy”, Fuster’s workshp in Estartit (Girona, Catalonia).
-From that moment onwards a friendship started alongside a strong artistic connection between the two which ended, little before Joan Fuster’s death (2011), with the task of completing the new movement and presenting it to the world.
-Strambotism was searching for a “father and a “mother”.
-And it has them now.
+Quim Hereu meets Joan Fuster in 2006 at "L'Alquímia," Fuster's studio in L'Estartit (Girona, Catalonia).
+From that moment on, a strong artistic connection and friendship develop between the two.
+This culminates, shortly before Fuster's passing in 2011, in an artistic transition where Hereu takes on the responsibility of finalizing the new movement and introducing it to the world.
+Strambotism sought a "father" and a "mother," and it now has them.

 Llegendarium

-The inheritance
+The Will

 Espai Quim Hereu

-Strambotic Sanctuary
+Strambotic Univers